tldr-pages/tldr/pages/common/svgr.md

 `svgr --out-dir {{path/to/output_directory}} --filename-case {{camel|kebab|pascal}} {{path/to/input_directory}}`

-- Transform all SVG files from a directory to React components into a specific directory without generate an index file:
+- Transform all SVG files from a directory to React components into a specific directory without generating an index file:

 `svgr --out-dir {{path/to/output_directory}} --no-index {{path/to/input_directory}}`